KyooleN/C-fundamentals/README.md

-# C exercises
-## Hello everyone!
+# Hello everyone! 🍾 🥳

-Those exercises are the ones I did throughout my first term at College.
-Unfortunately, most if not all of them are in portuguese.
-When making activities there are not from College I'll make sure to write the <code>code</code> in english :)
+## Those exercises are the ones I did throughout my first term at College.
+Unfortunately, most if not all of them are in <b>portuguese</b> 😞.
+When making activities that are not related to College I'll make sure to write the <code>code</code> in <b>english</b> 😄.

+# Thank you for taking your time to see my learning process :)